ven0m030/ven0m030/README.md

 - 👋 Hi, I’m @ven0m030
 - 👀 I’m interested in ... learning to code.
 - 🌱 I’m currently learning ...
-Python; SQL
+Python; SQL; C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...